Woodham Mortimer

-Woodham Mortimer is a village on the Dengie peninsula about three miles west-south-west of Maldon in the English county of Essex.
-The village is part of the Wickham Bishops and Woodham ward of the Maldon district.
+Woodham Mortimer is a village and civil parish on the Dengie Peninsula in the Maldon District of Essex, England.
+It lies about three miles west-south-west of the town of Maldon.
+At the 2021 census the parish had a population of 526.
+Woodham Mortimer shares a grouped parish council with the neighbouring parish of Hazeleigh.

 History

 The discovery of a hoard of denarii dated to 41 CE is some evidence of occupation in Roman times.
 However, the village first appears in written records as "Wudeham" in c.
 975. The name, which means "village in the wood", is derived from the old English words "wudu" (wood in modern English) and "ham" (home, or homestead).
 At the time of the Norman Conquest the parish belonged to Ralph Peverell and was known as Little Woodham.
 Henry II gave the parish to Robert de Mortimer, leading to the change in name.

 In the Domesday Book the population was recorded as 14 households with the local lord in 1066 being Siward Barn.

 During the First World War a new aerodrome was opened in nearby Stow Maries to provide air cover for the London area.
 37 Squadron, Royal Flying Corps occupied the base from September 1916 taking over The Grange in Woodham Mortimer as its headquarters.
 The Grange was once the property of Beeleigh Abbey and is a Grade II listed building.